mmomtchev/yatag/README.md

 # yatag

+## **[YMMV]**

+***This project is still not ready for general use.
+I use it to create TypeScript type annotations for most of my JS and especially my combined JS/C++ projects.
+I usually add the features I need at every new project.
+Maybe one day it will become a real generic tool.***

 # Yet Another Tag Annotations Generator

 yatag is a tool for generating TypeScript `index.d.ts` from jsdoc-compatible type annotations.

 It was created to generate the `index.d.ts` of the project `node-gdal-async` which is a native Node.js addon with both JS and C++ code.
 It is tested with `yuidoc` but should also support other jsdoc-compatible annotations.

-As opposed to the now built-in capability of the Typescript compilator, `yatag` solves a very simple problem in a very simple manner.
+As opposed to the now built-in capability of the Typescript compiler, `yatag` solves a very simple problem in a very simple manner.

 `yatag` is completely language-agnostic as it doesn't parse the language at all - it parses only the jsdoc-compatible type annotations blocks.